Zero-Trust Strategies for O-RAN Cellular Networks: Principles, Challenges and Research Directions: Zero-Trust Architecture

+The National Institute of Standards and Technology (NIST) released Special Publication 800-207, establishing the foundational concepts, driving motivations, and core components of ZTA~\cite{stafford2020zero}.
+This framework is anchored by several defining tenets~\cite{katsis2025zero}:

+\textbf{Secure communications irrespective of network location.} All network traffic requires robust encryption and authentication, regardless of whether the communication originates internally or externally.
+Maintaining data integrity and confidentiality is mandatory across all network boundaries.

-\textbf{Session-based access with least privilege.} Access to resources should be granted on a per-session basis, following the principle of least privilege.
-This means that each access request should only allow the minimum permissions necessary for the task.
+\textbf{Session-based access with least privilege.} System access must be strictly compartmentalized per session.
+Under the least privilege paradigm, each transaction is granted only the absolute minimum permissions required to complete the specified operation.

-\textbf{Dynamic access decisions based on multiple factors.} Access to resources must be dynamically evaluated based on the identity of the entities involved, the observable state of the end systems, and behavioral or environmental factors.
-Strong authentication should be used to verify identities.
-The observable state refers to the software versions running on the end systems, while behavioral factors include aspects like the time of the request, usage patterns, and deviations from normal behavior.
-Environmental factors encompass details such as the location of the request on the network and any known active threats.
+\textbf{Dynamic access decisions based on multiple factors.} Resource authorization is an active, ongoing evaluation factoring in the requester's identity, the endpoint's current state (e.g., software patch levels), and contextual variables.
+Contextual elements include behavioral metrics like abnormal access times or unusual data requests, as well as environmental threat indicators and network origin.

-\textbf{Continuous monitoring of device integrity and security posture.} Organizations must continuously monitor the integrity and security posture of all network entities.
-This requires systems that can track the state of devices and applications, applying patches when vulnerabilities are detected.
-Furthermore, organizations should differentiate between managed and unmanaged devices: managed devices can be configured and updated by the organization, while unmanaged devices cannot.
-For unmanaged devices, stricter access controls or even denial of access to critical resources may be necessary.
+\textbf{Continuous monitoring of device integrity and security posture.} Enterprises must perpetually audit the health and security posture of all connected endpoints.
+This mandates deploying systems capable of monitoring asset states and automatically applying patches.
+Furthermore, policies must distinguish between organizationally managed devices and unmanaged (BYOD or external) hardware, applying significantly more stringent controls or outright denial to the resources.

-\textbf{Data collection for security enhancement.} Organizations should collect and analyze data from the underlying network to strengthen their security posture.
-These data can include traffic traces that help profile the normal behavior of endpoints and detect anomalous activities, such as suspicious data movement or active attacks.